-For very long-running uploads (those lasting longer than 1 hr) to public folders, when chunking is not in effect, 'filelocking.ttl' should be set to a significantly large value.
+For very long-running uploads those lasting longer than 1h to public folders, when chunking is not in effect, filelocking.ttl should be set to a significantly large value in config.php.
 If not, large file uploads will fail with a file locking error, because the Redis garbage collection will delete the initially acquired file lock after 1 hour by default.